 As a sign for the suffering of the Jewish people during the war and as the original 19th century symbol for the Zionist movement, awareness on the hexagram raised worldwide and its depiction came to equal and symbolize Judaism.
 Consequently, with the establishment of Israel in 1948, it was adopted on October 28 by the state institutions to feature on their official flag between two parallel blue bands, directly influenced by the First Zionist Congress flag.

-Could we conclude that the hexagram is in fact originally a Jewish symbol?
-The answer is no, not really.
-As historian Gershom Scholem said: “The hexagon is not a Jewish symbol, much less ‘the symbol of Judaism.’
+However, it remains a controversial symbol among certain scholars of Jewish history.
+The above-quoted historian Gershom Scholem said in his book Magen David – History of a Symbol: “The hexagon is not a Jewish symbol, much less ‘the symbol of Judaism.’
 None of the marks of a true symbol nor its manner of origin… apply to it.”
-The origins of David’s Star/Solomon’s Seal lie within the Muslim world, only to become a symbol for Judaism from the 19th century onward.
+True, the origins of the Star of David lie within the Muslim tradition’s Seal of Solomon, only to become a symbol for Judaism from the 19th century onward.
 But then again, so isn’t the star and crescent originally an Islamic symbol and isn’t the cross originally a Christian one.
-Symbols tend to evolve, change and reinvent themselves over time.
 That’s just a normal aspect of human history.
 It remains nonetheless important to observe and learn a symbol’s true meaning and origin in order to understand its importance and application.
 Nuance is key, especially in such controversial and sensitive subjects.

 Omer Sayadi (*1993) is a former student of the Catholic University of Leuven with a special love for the Middle East and North Africa.
 After receiving his Master’s degree in Arabic Language and Islamic Studies, he’s working with both refugees from the region as well as foreigners seeking to learn the Dutch language.
 He wrote columns on Islam in Europe and migration, and started MENA Symbolism as a means of combining everything history, politics, symbolism and society in one place.